Risk Assessment and Prevention Measures

 There are four subcategories in each of the first five categories and three subcategories in the last category.
-The scores in each of the subcategories are added together to calculate a total score, which ranges from 6–23.
+The scores in each of the subcategories are added together to calculate a total score, which ranges from 6 to 23.
 The higher the patient’s score, the lower their risk.

-- Less Than Mild Risk: ≥19
+- Less than mild risk: ≥19

-- Mild Risk: 15–18
+- Mild risk: 15–18

-- Moderate Risk: 13–14
+- Moderate risk: 13–14

-- High Risk: 10–12
+- High risk: 10–12

-- Very High Risk: ≤9
+- Very high risk: ≤9